barsoom/devbook/tracks/README.md

 * Put in the small tasks wishlist, if it's a non-urgent small task.

-* Put in a "to plan" column on the hat Trello board, if the task is big.
+* Put in a "bring to planning" column on the Hat Trello board, if the task is big.

 The hat lets the requester know where their request ended up.